Summary

 The Dallas Fed put out a report documenting the OPEC shortfall as well that points to key source of underperformance at the feet of none other than Saudi Arabia.
 It only runs through February of this year, but shows clearly the Kingdom of Saudi Arabia producing about 1.2 mm BOPD below quota.

-To put a cap on this discussion of whether the Kingdom can dig deep and come up with more oil when the world needs it, we have commentary from the defacto Saudi leader himself, Prince Mohammed bin Salmon, also known as MbS:
+To put a cap on this discussion of whether the Kingdom can dig deep and come up with more oil when the world needs it, we have commentary from the de facto Saudi leader himself, Prince Mohammed bin Salmon, also known as MbS:

 "The kingdom will do its part in this regard, as it announced an increase in its production capacity to 13 million barrels per day, after which the kingdom will not have any additional capacity to increase production," he said in a wide-ranging speech."

-In his address the Prince noted that it would not be able to reach the 13 mm BOPD capacity level until 2027.
+In his address, the Prince noted that it would not be able to reach the 13 mm BOPD capacity level until 2027.
 This should knock on the head any notion that OPEC or its primary member, Saudi Arabia, can turn a valve and add significantly to world oil supplies any time soon.

 Update from original article